 If too many File Tabs are loaded to be viewed all at once, the File Tabs can be viewed by clicking on the left and right arrows (shown above) to scroll through the tabs.
 Clicking the down arrow displays a list of all File Tabs in that Tab Group.
 Another way to scroll through the tabs is to position the mouse over the File Tabs and then roll the mouse scroll wheel forward or backward.

 File Tabs may be rearranged by clicking and dragging the tabs to new positions.
 If the File Tab is dragged far enough the tab will tear off and an arrow will appear to indicate where a Tab will be positioned when dropped.
-File Tabs may even be dropped onto other Tab Groups (see Using Multiple Tab Groups below).
+Then the File Tab may be dropped onto other Tab Groups (see Using Multiple Tab Groups below).